Which celebrities were involved with Jeffrey Epstein? Court document should bring light into the darkness

 +++ Read also:

-Heidi Klum partied with Prince Andrew and Donald Trump - and the party's theme was telling
+Heidi Klum partied with Prince Andrew and Donald Trump - and the theme of the party was telling

 A fateful night at the "Tramp": What witnesses say about Prince Andrew and Virginia Roberts